This blog was updated on 13 June 2019

 But it is the custom in the DRC for people to bury their dead family members themselves.

-Many of the volunteers support their own communities, so people may be more likely to believe them.
+We are now working with 800 volunteers in the area, many of whom help in their own communities, so people may be more likely to believe them.

 We’ve also sent in specialists from Red Cross organisations around the world.
 Thuong Nguyen, a mapping and data expert from the British Red Cross, is one.